 “ ‘I know a secret way into the keep,’ and he pulls a map from his cloak and hands it to you.
 ‘Maybe you can learn something.
 I need to get back to my men in the forest to head off the giants.
 I’m sure the undead are part of a coordinated attack; however, I have no choice but to leave them and the mystery at the keep to you.
 Good hunting!’ ”

 Rei had both hands around his can of Coke and seemed to be contemplating another swig.
-“What time is it, anyway?”
+“What time is it?
+Shouldn’t she be here?”

 “It’s pretty close.
-I think this is a good place to stop till she gets here.”
+I think this is a good place to stop for now.”

 Curt buried himself in the player guide.
 Rei picked up his Star Wars book and intermittently read it and paced the room.
 Steve felt excited and apprehensive and thought maybe Rei was too, but then that could be Rei being himself.

 Another twenty minutes passed.
 Steve was anxious.
 Why hadn’t she called?
 He’d give it till eight-thirty and then phone her.